6 Data Setup for Modeling

 prop 1 prop 2

-The p-value is 0.83.
-Since this value is greater than the conventional significance level (\(\alpha = 0.05\)), we do not reject \(H_0\).
-This indicates that the observed difference in churn rates is not statistically significant, suggesting that the data split is valid with respect to the target variable.
+The resulting p-value is 0.83.
+Since this value exceeds the conventional significance level (\(\alpha = 0.05\)), we do not reject \(H_0\).
+This indicates that the difference in churn rates is not statistically significant, suggesting that the split is balanced with respect to the target variable.

 What If the Partition Is Invalid?